 Though there are plenty of other falls to find, don’t forget to just take time to enjoy the lake!
 We spend our afternoons wakeboarding, tubing, swimming, and fishing.
 There are plenty of fish in the lake, if you can catch them.
 And if you decide to spend time in the water, just know that it is cold.
 But the cold water is the tradeoff for the beautiful waterfalls.
 And I’d take waterfalls over a little cold water any day.

 The lake has always behaved for us and we’ve had perfect weekends of calm waters and blue skies.
 And though I know that’s not always the case – mountain weather can be finicky – I can’t help but wait for my next adventure out on its water.
 Lake Jocassee is my favorite.
 There is no competition.

 Accessibility.
 Boat-in sites are only accessible by boat (and canoe, kayak, etc.) and are primitive sites.

 Amenities.
 None.
 There is no water, electric, or restrooms at the sites.
-There are fire rings though and this is the only place you should build a fire.
+There are fire rings (grill pits) and this is the only place you should build a fire.

 Check-in & car parking.
 After reserving, you need to check in at the park office before heading to the campsites.
-They’ll tell you where to park (Day-Use parking lots…which I felt counter-intuitive since they say day-use).
-They’ll also give you up to 2 parking passes per campsite.
+Check in time is 2pm and check out time is 12pm.
+Please contact the park for late arrival instructions.
+During check-in they’ll tell you where to park (usually the Day-Use parking lots…which I felt counter-intuitive since they say day-use).
+They’ll also give you 1 parking pass per campsite.
 Additional parking passes will need to be purchased at check-in.

 Trash.
 This is a leave-no-trace campsite.
 If you bring it, prepare to bring it out.
 And this includes toilet paper!